 After being given a comprehensive overhaul in 2018 complete with the 29er treatment, the world's largest bicycle manufacturer has added another feather to the cap of its immensely popular Trance trail bike.
-While its female-specific Liv equivalent, the Intrigue, scores larger hoops for 2021 with the Intrigue 29.
+While its female-specific Liv equivalent, the Intrigue, scores larger hoops with the Intrigue 29.
 Both bikes are said to be designed for all-mountain style riding, while still offering the climbing prowess both bikes are known for.
-So with our further ado, join us as we take you through the 2021 Giant Trance X and the versatile new 2021 Liv Intrigue 29 trail mountain bikes.
+So with our further ado, join us as we take you through the Giant Trance X and the versatile new Liv Intrigue 29 trail mountain bikes.

 At a Glance: